metalboyrick/assap/apps/deck/pages/competitor-analysis.md

 layout: default
 ---

-# Existing protocols exist, let's see where we stand
+# ⚔️ Let's see where we stand with existing protocols

 <div class="competitor-table">
   <table>